Nikki Loftin

 Nikki Loftin (born April 12, 1972) is an American author of middle grade fiction.
 Her first book, The Sinister Sweetness of Splendid Academy, was published by Razorbill/Penguin in August 2012.
-A second novel, Nightingale's Nest, is scheduled to appear in February 2014.
+A second novel, Nightingale's Nest, was released in April 2014.

 Biography

 Nikki Loftin is an American author of middle grade fiction.
 Born and raised in Central Texas, she attended The University of Texas at Austin for both her Bachelor of Arts (French, BA, '92) and Master of Arts (English/Fiction Writing, MA, '98) degrees.